 Introduce them to the inventory management system that your company uses so they can make the most of it.
 Monitor their performance and allow them to give feedback to help you improve your human resource management.

-After you understand 7 practices that can implement in your warehouse to control the inventory, now you can optimize that practices with technology.
+Since you understand 7 practices that can implement in your warehouse to control the inventory, now you can optimize that practices with technology.
 Today, technology can help your business operation more effective and efficient than before.
 HashMicro as a provider software technology is provide ERP software that can help you to control your inventory in warehouse.
-HashMicro has the best warehouse management system that help you tracking product, make a report, reduce storage costs, and many more.
+HashMicro has the best warehouse inventory management system that help you tracking product, make a report, reduce storage costs, and many more.
 Free demo, now.

 Related article: 6 Efficient Ways to Prevent Inventory Shrinkage in Retail